brittlewis12/witness-budgets/witness-budgets-v3.md

 **Problem:** Code uses `choose`, `some`, `Classical.some` to pick representatives, but doesn't prove choice is irrelevant.

 **Solution:** Enforce invariance discipline

+**Invariance enforcement:**

+The linter flags raw representative-picking (`Classical.some`, `Quot.out`, `choose`) unless the consumer factors through `Quot.lift`/`Quotient.lift` with a supplied congruence proof, or is marked `@[invariant_only]` with an explicit invariance lemma.
+This makes the "doesn't matter which" principle mechanically checkable: if the choice truly doesn't matter, the naturality proof should exist.

 ```lean
 /-- Mark consumers using only invariant properties -/